Data Science in a Glass Box

 • When should validation be exact versus tolerant?

-• How much review should remain human?
+• How much review should still remain human?

-• What constitutes a release in a continuously rebuilt warehouse?
+• What constitutes a release?

 I’m still working through those questions, but the direction feels increasingly clear.